excess-project/monitoring-setup-ansible/README.md

 [master]
 192.168.0.21

-[workers]
+[worker]
 192.168.0.22
 192.168.0.23
 ```

-Here, we have defined two groups (master and workers), and assigned a list of nodes to them.
+Here, we have defined two groups (master and worker), and assigned a list of nodes to them.

 With **-u**, we set the installation user.
 For Vagrant VMs, the user equals **vagrant**.
 Finally, we can specify
 the playbook for the monitoring server, namely **ansible/monitoring-server.yml**.
 Please ensure that you can access